vanderbiltscl/SC3260_HPC/README.md

 This is a group project (2 or 3 students per team).

 **Deadline** <br/>
-Problem and algorithm choice must be sent for approval by March 9th with the complete list of team members.<br/>
+Problem and algorithm choice must be sent for approval by **March 16th** with the complete list of team members.<br/>
 Submission of the projects must be done before April 12th. <br/>
 Each group will have to submit the codes and a small report describing the algorithm and code analysis.